 The government’s new Cyber Essentials Scheme (CES) ensures small and medium-sized businesses (SMEs) are protected from cyber threats in a practical way, says IT services firm Databarracks.

-The London-based firm is one of the first organisations to achieve certification under the guidance and certification scheme, launched in June, which ensures UK businesses get the basics of cyber security right.
+The London-based firm is one of one of the first organisations to achieve cyber essential plus certification under the guidance and certification scheme, launched in June, which ensures UK businesses get the basics of cyber security right.

 The CES is part of the UK’s National Cyber Security Strategy and provides an independent assessment of the essential security controls organisations need to have in place to mitigate cyber risks.

-“Unlike other security frameworks like ISO27001, CES certification includes perimeter vulnerability scan to verify that existing mitigations actually work,” said Peter Groucutt, managing director of Databarracks.
+“Unlike other security frameworks like ISO27001, cyber essential plus includes perimeter vulnerability scan to verify that existing mitigations actually work,” said Peter Groucutt, managing director of Databarracks.

 To demonstrate basic cyber hygiene and achieve certification, Databarracks had to complete a cyber essentials questionnaire.